LaurinHerbsthofer/streamlit-elements/README_LAH.txt

 12b) e.g. cp ~/github/streamlit-elements/streamlit_elements/ ~/.local/share/virtualenvs/streamlit-gallery-lypl7mn3/lib/python3.10/site-packages/streamlit_elements -r

-10) to test it, I used the code from streamlit-gallery (ToDo)
+13) to test it, I used the code from streamlit-gallery and it works perfectly.